Should You Set up a Book Page on Your Website?

 On a related note, there is a debate as to whether a separate Facebook Page should be established for each book title published.
 As with the author site book pages, separate Facebook Pages for each title increase development and maintenance costs.
 In fact, it’s even worse since there may be comments and other Facebook Page administrative duties that will gobble up time and energy.
 Plus, should the author stop updating the page, it will look like it's abandoned and could hurt the author's image.

 Even if the author only has one book, a separate book Facebook Page increases the author’s social media investment by having to maintain a standard business page and the book page.
-It is more efficient to promote the book through the author’s primary Facebook Page (not personal profile!).
+It is more efficient to promote the book through the author’s primary Facebook Page (not a personal profile!).

 © 2018 Heidi Thorne